pfragkiad/ParserTests/README.md

     {
         (object LeftOperand, object RightOperand) = operatorNode.GetBinaryArguments(nodeValueDictionary);

-        //we assume the + operator
-        if (operatorNode.Text == "+")
+        //we assume the + operator is supported if (operatorNode.Text == "+")
         {
             //we manage all combinations of Item/Item, Item/int, int/Item combinations here